 Overview: Instead of going to college, like his parents wanted, author Jay Shetty spent three years in India becoming a monk.
 During this time, he meditated for four to eight hours each day and committed himself to helping others.
 Later in his journey, a monk told him he’d have a greater impact if he left and shared his experience with the world.

 Think Like a Monk shares the lessons and experiences Shetty gained from his time in India.
 Before becoming a monk, Shetty had no life skills or direction.
 Today, he’s known virally as an influencer, host of one of the highest-ranking wellness podcasts, and was named in the Forbes 2017 “30-Under-30” list as a media game-changer.
-By sharing what he learned from monks, Shetty aims to help the reader transform stress and the unknown into a life of meaning, just like he did.
+By sharing what he learned from monks, Shetty aims to help the reader transform stress, anxiety, and the unknown into a life of meaning, just like he did.

 11. A New Earth by Eckhart Tolle